OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This effect is achieved without JavaScript, making it lightweight and performant.
-The card expands to reveal more content when hovered over.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This technique utilizes CSS transitions and the `:hover` pseudo-class for a smooth and interactive user experience.
+No JavaScript is required.

 **Description of the Styling:**

-This example uses a simple card structure with a main container holding an image and some text.
-The key to the expanding effect lies in the use of CSS transitions and the `:hover` pseudo-class.
-We'll leverage the `transform` property for scaling and adjust opacity for a smooth reveal.
+The card is composed of two main parts: a header and a content section.
+The content section is initially hidden using `max-height: 0` and `overflow: hidden`.
+On hover, the `max-height` is dynamically adjusted to allow the content to become visible.
+Smooth transitions are achieved using CSS transitions on `max-height`.
+We'll use Tailwind CSS for rapid styling.

 **Full Code:**